firecmsco/firecms/README.md

         This path also determines the URL in FireCMS

 * `schema`: Schema representing the entities of this view

+* `properties`: List of properties included in this collection.
+Defaults to all.

+* `filterableProperties`: List of properties that include a filter.
+Defaults to none.

 * `pagination`: Is pagination enabled in this view.
 Defaults to true